Juniors ~ Down the Home Stretch!

 - There is not an application for the junior year.

 - Students must enroll in the Program by the beginning of their sophomore year of high school.
 (Exceptions may be made for newly enrolled students in Iredell-Statesville/Mooresville Graded School System.
 Contact the Crosby Scholars Executive Director by October 1 of the junior year for more information.)

 Click here if you are a Student Athlete

 Research the NCAA requirements for students wishing to play DI or DII collegiate sports

-Junior Scholars are required to attend one Crosby Scholars Academy in the late summer or early fall of the academic year.
+Juniors are required to attend one Crosby Scholars Academy offered in the summer, fall or early winter.
 Scholars must register to attend an academy session through their Crosby Scholars Student Portal.
 Virtual options are being offered during Covid-19 pandemic.

-Crosby Scholars are required to complete two hours of community service, although five are recommended.
+Crosby Scholars are required to complete two hours of community service every school year, although five are recommended.
 Click here to access the form and learn how to turn it in.

-Scholars must submit a form documenting their hours that includes a signature of the person in charge of the service activity by the deadline noted above.
+Scholars must submit their form documenting their hours that includes a signature of the person in charge of the service activity by the deadline noted above.